BCLawLibrary/practical-ai-in-30-days/day-09-how-do-ai-assistants-think.md

 - Can engage in natural dialogue.
 - Keeps track of the conversation context.
 - Will follow your instructions.
+- Will attempt to infer what you mean given the context of the conversation.

 Unlike traditional software with rigid commands and interfaces, AI assistants can understand and respond to natural language.
 You can: